-As software is disrupted by new business models, technologies, and changing competitive landscapes, software teams are tasked with taking on a new ‘vision’ and transforming the way they do business.
+As organizations pivot to new realities – refining business models, adopting new technologies, and the changing competitive landscapes – software teams are tasked with taking on a new vision and transforming the way they do business.

-Even with the best-laid plans, change is hard.
-It frequently doesn’t meet expectations.
+Ensuring business continuity while in crisis management mode requires the right mix of technology, patience, and agility.
+No matter how carefully a project is planned, something can, and frequently will go wrong.
+In times of heightened anxiety and stress, we must change the way we lead.
 All too often, investors and management in technology-enabled organizations are unclear about the progress being made.
 When teams spend time trying to convince them, it is with minimal data.

 To start, we find it essential to recognize the typical pitfalls to avoid.
 The pitfalls we typically see are: